 Sticky Date Puddings are an Australian/New-Zealander version of the classic British (or Scottish?)
 Sticky Toffee Puddings.
 It is a fluffy yet moist sponge-like cake made with dates and topped with a Caramel Sauce, Butterscotch Sauce or Toffee Sauce.

 The classic – non-vegan – puddings use Eggs and Butter to make the sponge cakes.
-This Vegan version only relies on the pureed Dates, Coconut Oil and a Plant-Based Milk of your choice.
+This Vegan, Eggless version only relies on the pureed Dates, Coconut Oil and a Plant-Based Milk of your choice.

 This Sticky Date Pudding Cake also uses Almond Meal for an extra softness, Vanilla Extract and a few different Spices.
 All these ingredients work perfectly with the naturally sweet and sticky dates.